-The Attachment | of the proposed General Permit states, "Dischargers with dewatering activities subject to a separate NPDES, de minimis, or low threat discharge permit for dewatering activities are not subject to the provisions in this Attachment and shall obtain separate coverage as required by the State or Regional Water Board.
-Dischargers who are subject to separate coverage for dewatering discharges shall state so in their Storm Water Pollution Prevention Plan (SWPPP)."
+discharges."
 So which dischargers would be subject to other NPDES permits for dewatering?
-As it turns out, eight of the nine Regional Water Quality Control Boards (Regional Boards) have a NPDES General Permit for low threat discharges that cover dewatering activities.
+As it turns out, eight of the nine Regional Water Quality Control Boards (Regional Boards) have a NPDES General Permit or other mechanism for low threat discharges that could potentially cover dewatering activities.
 The only Regional Board not having a separate permit is the San Francisco Bay Region (Region 2).
 With this newsletter, we have provided a table with links to the various low threat NPDES permits for the eight other regions.
-Going back to our paradigm shift due to the proposed CGP's definitions, we have to wonder if these eight Regional Boards also include such an expanded view of what is dewatering and would expect permit coverage for pumping water from puddles and low spots.
+But this is where it gets interesting ... not all of the Regional Boards define dewatering to be exclusively storm water or require an otherwise seemingly applicable NPDES permit to be obtained.
+During the recent Storm Water Awareness Week keynote presentation, we interviewed staff from four different Regional Boards.